bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 If the types of the possible return values are different, BodoSQL will attempt to cast them all to a common type, which is currently undefined behavior.
-The last else clause can optionally be excluded, in which case, the CASE statement will return null if none of the conditions are met.
+The last else clause can optionally be excluded, in which case, the `#!sql CASE` statement will return null if none of the conditions are met.
 For example:
 ```sql
 SELECT (CASE WHEN A < 0 THEN 0 END) as mycol FROM table1